agude/agude.github.io/books/ranked.md

   - The Temporal Void
   - The Evolutionary Void
   - The Sword of the Lictor
+  - Valuable Humans in Transit and Other Stories
   - Dog Soldier
   - Mariel of Redwall
   - We Are Legion (We Are Bob)